Child characteristics

 Child’s preference

-This characteristic refers to the child’s views regarding options of communication system or way of communicating.
+This considers the child’s views of communication system or way of communicating.

 Cognitive skills

-Information about the child’s general cognitive skills including attention, memory, focus, learning style, and insight.
-The child’s perceived cognitive abilities shaped the views of what communication supports should be offered and when.
-Findings suggest the need to consider different aspects of cognition.
+This characteristic considers information about the child’s general cognitive skills including attention, memory, focus, learning style, and insight.
+How these skills are viewed can influence decisions about what communication support is offered and when.
+I-ASC research findings suggest the need to understand the influence of cognition on communication.

 Communication ability